longod/InspectIt/README.md

 ### During Inspection
 - You can rotate, move and zoom an object with your mouse.
 - If there is another look, you can switch to it.
-E.g., a sheathed weapon or the contents of a book or scroll.
+E.g., sheathed weapons or the contents of books and scrolls.
 - To finish the inspection, press the same key binding as for the beginning.

 ## Requirements